-2.6 For non-traded assets, firms should review the relevant terms and conditions or prospectuses.
-For traded assets, where reliance is being placed on third-party data providers, firms should perform some validation checks; for example, by comparing against another set of external data, or by examining a random sample of prospectuses.
+2.6 Firms should review the relevant terms and conditions or prospectuses.
+Where reliance is being placed on third-party data providers, firms should perform some validation checks; for example, by comparing against another set of external data, or by reviewing a random sample of prospectuses.

-2.7 The MA eligibility conditions should be clearly reflected in the investment mandates for MA portfolios and the screening processes should be applied automatically when the firm is considering new asset purchases.
-The PRA expects firms to evidence these governance processes within their final applications.
+2.7 The MA eligibility conditions should be clearly reflected in the investment mandates for MA portfolios and the screening processes should be applied when the firm is considering new asset purchases.
+The PRA expects firms to evidence these governance processes within their applications.
 The PRA does not expect firms to submit validation test results or underlying asset prospectus data as part of the application.